kiki-le-singe/react-redux-boilerplate/README.md

 ## Introduction

-> This project is mainly to train with tools like [babeljs.io](https://babeljs.io/), [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux), ES6/ES2015...
-And then I used it as Boilerplate for my react projects.
-So don't worry it works :)
+> I started this project to learn tools like [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux), [Webpack](https://webpack.github.io/), [babeljs.io](https://babeljs.io/), [ES6/ES2015](https://babeljs.io/docs/learn-es2015/)...
+I did it mainly for fun.
+And then I used it as Boilerplate for my React|Redux projects.
+So don't worry it works :p.
+It's not perfect but it works :).

+> I use `Framework7` as HTML framework but it's not mandatory.
+Its implementation with `React` is not perfect.
+I use it just to simplify my life with HTML/CSS in a mobile context.
+You are free to choose another tool.
+You will need to change some configs and create your own pages, component...

+> Enjoy it! :)

 ## Requirements